NZNoldor/NZOptouts/README.md

 If you know any additional opt-outs or corrections. please make a pull request.

+> NB - I'm just some guy on the internet, so I'm not taking responsibility for any of these things going wrong.
+If it works for you, great!
+If it doesn't, let me know, and I'll update my list.
+If things went horribly wrong, and your cat died because of anything I said on this list, that's your problem.
+Deal with it.

 ## List of opt-outs for a bunch of useless and annoying NZ things

 ----